 By bringing together these top researchers, the Center is opening an avenue for collaboration between MAPS and the Heffter Research Institute (Heffter), two of the most renowned research groups for psychedelic studies.
 The certificate program is the largest collaborative program focusing on psychedelic studies within a non-medical graduate university.
 Licensed therapists who earn a certificate in psychedelic research and therapy from CIIS will be specially trained as researchers and will be eligible to be hired at current research centers across the United States.
 In expanded access programs, graduates of the certificate program at CIIS would be eligible to work as psychedelic researchers, under the supervision of a psychiatrist who would prescribe and administer the medication.

 “One of our primary goals is to build a cohort of licensed therapists with CIIS certificates,” says Phelps.
 “We want to see our CIIS graduates working across the country as trained psychedelic researchers.”
-Another goal is to continue to build partnerships and to raise funds so that CIIS can eventually run a Phase 3 study here at CIIS in San Francisco.
+Another goal is to continue to build partnerships and to raise funds so that CIIS can eventually run a psychedelic-assisted therapy research study here at CIIS in San Francisco.
 One thing is certain: With the creation of the Center for Psychedelic Therapy and Research, CIIS has placed itself in the center of the cutting-edge field of psychedelic studies.

 From the Center for Psychedelic Therapy and Research's Director, Dr. Janis Phelps